AdityaGupta05/pythonawslamda/README.md

 This sample includes:
 *Demo text added for aws
 *Adding text for manual deployment
-Modifying 3rd time for EBS
+Modifying 3rd time for EBS\

+Modification Test 4th time
 * README.md - this file
 * buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda